cloudflare/cloudflare-docs/content/cloudflare-one/policies/data-loss-prevention/_index.md

 ### Size

 The maximum file size is 100 MB.
 Size limitation is assessed against the file after unzipping.
+ZIP files can be recursively compressed a maximum of 10 times.

 ## Feature availability